AI Use Cases/Healthcare

 Is our Finance & Accounting data kept secure during this process?

 Yes.
 The system integrates directly with your Epic or Cerner environment using HL7 FHIR protocols, ensuring data stays within your healthcare network.
-We maintain complete audit trails for every extraction, validation, and posting decision, meeting Joint Commission and OIG requirements for payment integrity documentation.
+We maintain complete audit trails for every extraction, validation, and posting decision, supporting Joint Commission and OIG payment integrity documentation.

 What is the timeframe to deploy AI invoice processing?

-Deployment typically takes 10-14 weeks.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve vendor master file integration, contract repository mapping, and Epic AP module connectivity testing.
 Weeks 4-8 cover model training on your historical invoices and exception rule configuration.
 Weeks 9-10 include parallel processing testing where the system runs alongside your existing workflows.
 Go-live occurs in weeks 11-12.
-Most Healthcare clients see measurable results - 20-30% labor reduction, 5-7 day A/R improvement - within 60 days of production launch as the model processes your first 2,000-3,000 invoices.
+A rollout like this is scoped to show measurable results - 20-30% labor reduction, 5-7 day A/R improvement - within 60 days of production launch as the model processes your first 2,000-3,000 invoices.

 What are the key benefits of using AI for invoice processing in healthcare?